 Plant-based Food Technology and Billy Goat Brands

-Billy Goat Brands (CSE: GOAT) is pursuing the opportunity to invest in and incubate high-growth companies focused on the blue economy like Sophie’s Kitchen and The Vegetarian Butcher, which are paving the way for innovation when it comes to food technology and plant-based proteins.
+Billy Goat Brands (CSE: GOAT) is pursuing the opportunity to invest in and incubate high-growth companies focused on the ocean economy like Sophie’s Kitchen and The Vegetarian Butcher, which are paving the way for innovation when it comes to food technology and plant-based proteins.

 What are the different flavors that are key to creating plant-based meat alternatives?

 Food flavour technology is another plant-based food innovation, there are a variety of flavours that are used in the production of plant-based meats.
 Typically, animal fat is a major contributor to the flavour of meat, however, coconut oil is used to replace animal fat in plant-based alternatives.
 While fat is an important component of creating plant-based alternatives, so is the umami flavour you get from meat products.
 Therefore, Koji fermented minerals are used to create that umami flavour.